jchen6585/amazon-vpc-cni-k8s/test/integration/README.md

   - No existing node group should be present.
 The test creates a self managed node group with the reduced MAX_POD value.
   - Pass `custom-networking-cidr-range` flag with *allowed* VPC CIDR that does not conflict with an existing one.
 So if existing VPC CIDR is `192.168.0.0/16`, you can use `custom-networking-cidr-range=100.64.0.0/16`.
 You can go to your cluster VPC to check existing/allowed CIDRs.

+### ENI Subnet Selection

+The ENI Subnet Selection test suite validates ENI allocation by making sure the tagged subnet with the largest number of free IPs is selected

+Test info:
+	- Pass `secondary-cidr-range` flag with *allowed* VPC CIDR that does not conflict with an existing one.
+So if existing VPC CIDR is `192.168.0.0/16`, you can use `secondary-cidr-range=100.64.0.0/16`.
+You can go to your cluster VPC to check existing/allowed CIDRs.

 ### SNAT tests

 SNAT tests cover pod source NAT behavior with various deployment scenarios.